 Food waste is a real problem, and it’s not going away anytime soon.
 In the UK alone we end up throwing away 22% of our household food shop, which according to Olio, sets us back a whopping £700 each year.
 What many of us probably don’t realise is that a lot of this waste could be reused or recycled, and that leaves one big question: how can we all do our bit to ensure that we’re using our food wisely?
 After all, sometimes life gets in the way and things can go off or unused even in a well-planned fridge.

-To help you to reduce your food waste this Christmas and beyond then, take a look at our tips below.
+To help you reduce your food waste this Christmas and beyond, take a look at our tips below.

 Certain boroughs in London recycle food waste through the weekly bin collections – but that’s not the case everywhere.
 Check your local council’s website to see if the same service is available to you.
 All you need to do is to pick up the liners from your council (these bags are compostable with the food and reduce the caddy odour), fill them with your food waste (everything from peelings to vegware compostable coffee cups), then leave the caddy out with your recycling every week.
 If your council doesn’t offer the scheme then why not try your own food recycling.
 Joseph & Joseph do a great countertop caddy that allows you to do the same – then use this compost for your plants or donate it to a community garden.